eLyiN/WikiNecro/FAQ.md

 ***
 ### How do I configure the bot to not catch any Pokemon?
-Add the values from the below PasteBin to your PokemonsToIgnore in your config.json file in the Config directory: http://pastebin.com/raw/AyEwTBcT
+Set `UsePokemonToNotCatchFilter` to `true` in config.json and add the values from the below PasteBin to your PokemonsToIgnore in your config.json file in the Config directory: http://pastebin.com/raw/AyEwTBcT